Understanding the Concept of Rotation From the majestic pirouette of a figure skater to the relentless spin of a pulsar, from the gentle tur...

 centrifuges spin sludge to separate solid particles from the liquid.

-significance of rotation in quantum mechanics?
+What is the significance of rotation in quantum mechanics?

 In quantum mechanics, particles possess an